 PLT MzScheme: Language Manual for details.

-The module form is for namespace management.
+form is for namespace management.
 It constrains

 the scope of definitions, and it declares explicitly the constructs